Lulonaut/Hypixel-Verify/README.md

 `python Bot.py`

-If you are doing this on a (Linux) Server

 If you still have Problems getting the Bot running or have a general question, contact me on Discord: Lulonaut#3350

-MASTERPLAN(OMG NO WAY):

-Finish README.md -> finish tut (add nano or vim for no GUI)

-maybe record vid to show everything from cloning to running the Bot